 As for Greg, he’s taking it one day at a time, one object at a time.
 “When I was younger I always said I’d never live here again.”
 Now he’s not so sure.

 Note from the author, Hannah R. Buchdahl: I interviewed Greg for this story in September, 2010, four months into “the project”.
 He later discovered three additional attic spaces – all full.
-It’s now been over a year and despite tremendous progress, Greg still has a long way to go.
-Click here for video of Greg and the hoard, and here to follow Sidney’s blog.
+In the years that followed, Sidney and Greg broke up and Sidney died before we had a chance to reconnect in person (see sidebar).
+I’ve lost touch with Greg, for now.
+Status of hoard – unknown.